jfredett/minas-tarwon/LOG.md

 Started to move things, need to stop and think through how to organize it.
 I could have a single helm chart with subcharts, or move the dependencies up into terraform, not sure how I want to run it just yet.

+# 29-DEC-2025

+## 1709

+Merged a pile of stuff into glamdring, using `edgy` to get some sidebars in place and make better use of the ultrawide.
+The `log` section is pretty crap at the moment but I'm hoping I can eventually get it to scroll through and show all the content that would otherwise be displayed via `:Notifications` in a buffer that auto-refreshes (a la VSCode's version of same).

+I also set up `lean4` support (in principle) and stubbed in `modelica` support.
+These will be for general use and specific use, respectively; `lean` just looks like a good tool to learn, and `modelica` is going to factor into `truncheon` in short order.